 “Union College will provide the quality of stewardship the place deserves,” said Quinn.
 “The building and library and the history they represent will be associated with a first-rate institution of higher learning and the public and park will be the ultimate beneficiaries.”

 Questions?
 Comments?
-Drop me an e-mail at email@example.com.
+Drop the editor an e-mail at email@example.com.

 “Stuart Lilie arrives at the Fort,” said Beth Hill “with tremendous vision and enthusiasm for the Fort’s future.
 He is extremely competent as a leader in the profession and has a clear commitment to the high quality historic interpretation required for the Fort to attain its vision to be the premier military historic site and museum in North America.”